metformin and saxagliptin

 Generic Name: metformin and saxagliptin (met FOR min and SAX a GLIP tin)

 Metformin and saxagliptin are oral diabetes medicines that help control blood sugar levels.
 Metformin works by decreasing glucose (sugar) production in the liver and decreasing absorption of glucose by the intestines.
 Saxagliptin works by regulating the levels of insulin your body produces after eating.

-The combination of metformin and saxagliptin is used to treat type 2 diabetes.
+Metformin and saxagliptin is a combination medicine used to treat type 2 diabetes.
 This medication is not for treating type 1 diabetes.

 Metformin and saxagliptin may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about metformin and saxagliptin?

 You should not use this medication if you have kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 Some people develop lactic acidosis while taking metformin.
 Early symptoms may get worse over time and this condition can be fatal.
 Stop taking this medicine and get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, trouble breathing, stomach pain, nausea, and feeling very weak or tired.